-UPDATE: A new NBC News/Wall Street Journal Survey also shows a continued increase in gun ownership, with gun ownership hitting 48%.
-Has gun ownership gone up 7 percentage points in just two years?
+Has gun ownership gone up 6 percentage points in just three years?
 Probably not.
-That is the equivalent of a 17 percent increase in gun ownership, but it shows that many people were probably not telling pollsters that they owned guns.
-Still with almost half of Americans owning guns in this poll, one would have thought that it would get some news coverage.
+That is the equivalent of a 13 percent increase in gun ownership.
+Most likely, many people were unwilling to tell pollsters that they owned guns.
+Still, with almost half of Americans owning guns according to this poll, one would have thought that it would get some news coverage.

 As we have noted before, hard evidence on concealed handgun permits has continued to rise dramatically.
 It isn’t too surprising that the number of gun owners has also gone up.

 UPDATE: In addition to the ABC News/Washington Post and Gallup polls indicating that gun ownership rates are above 40% (shown below), similar results are obtained from CNN poll conducted on January 5-6, 2016 that finds 40% live in a household owning a gun with 9% unwilling to state an opinion, implying that the true rate is above 40%.
 The CNN poll shows this.

 Quinnipiac University (Dec.
 16-20, 2015.
 N=1,140 registered voters nationwide) asked: “Do you personally own a gun or does someone else in your household own a gun?”
 They found that 46% either owned a gun or lived in a household with a gun.

 CBS News/YouGov (December 5-11, 2017) indicated that 40% of households owned a gun.

 ORIGINAL POST on the General Social Survey (Nov 19, 2013): The New York Times cites the General Social Survey to claim that the gun ownership rate is low and falling.
 In November 2014, the GSS continued to claim that 32% of households own guns.